milo168/ECE209TimeStamp/index.md

 #### Basic Objectives
 - Propose a common metric to handle their different kinds of outputs to beter compare them
 - Explore how they generalize on different multimodal data
-- Explore how long time shift they can handle
+- Explore how long time shift and how short data they can handle
-- Explore how short data they need
 - Explore their tolerance to noise
 - Explore to combine SyncWISE and TimeAwareness and evaluate the performance